gvwilson/thirdbit/_posts/2004/2004-08-28-the-joel-test.md

     <td valign="top">2.
 Can you make a build in one step?</td>
     <td valign="top">The Helium team was pretty
     close; the only thing that stood in the way was setting up the database.
-Other teams vary---getting this right will probably be worth a mark or two this term.</td>
+Other teams vary—getting this right will probably be worth a mark or two this term.</td>
   </tr>